Master MoE routing, load balancing, and the dense-vs-sparse serving tradeoffs behind Mixtral, DeepSeek, and Qwen3.6-style expert models.

-By the time you reach this article, you've seen how a Transformer layer works: mixes information across tokens, then a Feed-Forward Network (FFN) processes each token independently.
+You've seen how a Transformer layer works: self-attention mixes information across tokens, then a Feed-Forward Network (FFN) processes each token independently.
 That FFN is dense.
 Every single weight in it participates in every single forward pass, no matter what the input says.
 This is simple, but it's also expensive.
 If you want the model to know more facts, handle more syntax, or reason about more domains, the standard recipe is to make the FFN wider or deeper.
 Every extra neuron adds parameters and adds compute for every token.

 In many modern LLMs, the experts replace the FFN sublayer while attention stays dense and shared across all tokens.[2][3]
 A common router design is a single linear projection from the token's hidden state down to scores.

-Before we write a formula or code, let's trace one token through an MoE layer by hand.
+Before any formula or code, trace one token through an MoE layer by hand.
 This is the shape of the computation that happens inside models like Mixtral on every single token.

 The router multiplies the token by a learned weight matrix to get a raw score for each expert.
 Suppose the scores come out as: